 Consuming more than 300 mg caffeine per day may give you the "caffeine jitters."
 Larger amounts of caffeine may make you irritable, sleepless, and may even trigger anxiety and cause diarrhea.

-It was assumed for a long time that drinking too much coffee or other caffeinated beverages would cause dehydration because caffeine can act as a diuretic.
+Caffeine can act as a diuretic, so people assumed that drinking too much coffee or other caffeinated beverages would cause dehydration.
 However, researchers found that your body adjusts to your caffeine intake so drinking caffeinated beverages won't increase your need for water.

 Rogers PJ, Dernoncourt C. "Regular caffeine consumption: a balance of adverse and beneficial effects for mood and psychomotor performance."
 Pharmacol Biochem Behav.
 1998 Apr;59(4):1039-45.

 Smith AP., "Caffeine at Work."
 Hum Psychopharmacol.
 2005 Aug;20(6):441.